Golf Course Superintendents Association of Central California

 SECTION 2.
 Reinstatement:

-Any former member suspended for non-payment of dues desiring to be reinstated to membership will apply for reinstatement in the same manner as provided for an applicant for membership.
-Application for reinstatement must be accomplished by remittance of such dues as are due and payable at the time of such application.
+Any former member suspended for non-payment of dues desiring to be reinstated to membership will apply for reinstatement in the same manner as provided for an applicant for membership a reinstatement fee of $50.00 may be charged, at the discretion of the Board of Directors for up to a five year period after prior dues became delinquent.
+Application for reinstatement must be accomplished by remittance of such dues and/or other charges owed the Association as are due and payable at the time of such application.

 The President with the approval of the Board of Directors shall have the power to call closed meetings for Class A and Superintendent Member members.